Autism vs Down Syndrome: Recognizing Unique Characteristics

 Sensory Sensitivities and Routines

 Many autistic individuals experience heightened sensory sensitivities.
-They may be more sensitive to sounds, lights, textures, or other sensory inputs, leading to discomfort in environments that others find typical.
-Establishing predictable routines can help manage these experiences, providing comfort and a sense of stability.
+They may be more sensitive to sounds, lights, textures, or other sensory inputs.
+Establishing predictable routines provides comfort and stability.

 Identifying Traits of Down Syndrome

-Individuals with Down syndrome often exhibit distinct physical features related to their genetic condition.
-Common traits include shorter stature, a stocky build, and facial features such as a flat nasal bridge and protruding tongue.
-While these traits vary among individuals, they generally follow recognizable patterns.
+Individuals with Down syndrome often exhibit distinct physical features.
+Common traits include shorter stature, a stocky build, a flat nasal bridge, and a protruding tongue.
+These traits vary among individuals but generally follow recognizable patterns.

 Cognitive and Developmental Considerations

-Cognitive impacts associated with Down syndrome range from mild to moderate differences in intellectual development.
-Children with this condition may take longer to reach developmental milestones, such as walking or speaking.
-Support with speech, language, and motor skill development is often beneficial.
+Cognitive impacts range from mild to moderate differences in intellectual development.
+Children with this condition may take longer to reach developmental milestones such as walking or speaking.

 Common Health Considerations